 Skyhook system response will change with wind and current conditions.
-Familiarize yourself with how best to position your vessel regarding the speed and direction of wind and current.
-Practice with Skyhook to determine what works best for your vessel in various situations.
+The operator should be familiar with how best to position the boat regarding the speed and direction of wind and current.
+Practice with Skyhook to determine what works best for the boat in various situations.

-In extreme weather and sea conditions, Skyhook may not be able to maintain a vessel's heading and position.
-This is especially true if the vessel's heading is perpendicular to the wind or current.
-If the wind or current forces the vessel away from the position where Skyhook was set, Skyhook will start to turn the bow of the vessel back to the original set point.
-As the vessel is pushed further away, Skyhook will continue to rotate the bow to the set point until the bow eventually points directly at the set point.
+In extreme weather and sea conditions, Skyhook may not be able to maintain a boat's heading and position.
+This is especially true if the boat's heading is perpendicular to the wind or current.
+If the wind or current forces the boat away from the position where Skyhook was set, Skyhook will start to turn the bow of the boat back to the original set point.
+As the boat is pushed further away, Skyhook will continue to rotate the bow to the set point until the bow eventually points directly at the set point.

-- If at any time in this process Skyhook is able to overcome the conditions enough to hold a position, it will cease turning the bow. - If the conditions lessen and Skyhook is able to maneuver the vessel back toward the original set point, Skyhook will rotate the bow back to the original heading as it maneuvers the vessel toward that set point. - If the vessel is forced far enough away from the set point, Skyhook will notify the operator that it is not able to maintain position.
-Skyhook will continue to attempt to return to the set point, unless the operator assumes control of the vessel.
+- If at any time in this process Skyhook is able to overcome the conditions enough to hold a position, it will cease turning the bow - If the conditions lessen and Skyhook is able to maneuver the boat back toward the original set point, Skyhook will rotate the bow back to the original heading as it maneuvers the boat toward that set point.

+• If the boat is forced far enough away from the set point, Skyhook will notify the operator that it is not able to maintain position.
+Skyhook will continue to attempt to return to the set point, unless the operator assumes control of the boat.

-To minimize the effects of extreme conditions on the operation of Skyhook, Mercury Marine recommends adjusting the vessel's heading so that its bow (or for some vessels, its stern) faces into the wind or the current.
+To minimize the effects of extreme conditions on the operation of Skyhook, Mercury Marine recommends adjusting the boat's heading so that its bow (or for some boats, its stern) faces into the wind or the current.

 Skyhook can unexpectedly disengage due to a loss of engine power or GPS signal.
-If this happens Skyhook will sound an alarm, the engines will return to neutral, and the vessel will drift with the wind and current.
-You must be ready to take control of the helm at all times.
+If this happens Skyhook will sound an alarm, the engines will return to neutral, and the boat will drift with the wind and current.
+The operator should be ready to take control of the helm at all times.